-If the Household includes a foster child, an official statement from DHHS confirming the nine digit social security number of the foster child is acceptable documentation.
+If the Household includes a foster child, an official statement from DHHS confirming the nine-digit social security number of the foster child is acceptable documentation.

 If the Household includes a child under the age of 24 months old who has not received a SSN, the Application is processed.
-However, the Applicant must provide the child’s SSN for subsequent Program Year Applications, after the child reaches the age of 24 months old.
+However, the Primary Applicant must provide the child’s SSN for subsequent Program Year Applications, after the child reaches the age of 24 months old.

 On the Application Date, all Household Members must be full-time residents of the State and reside in the Dwelling for which they will receive benefits during the Program Year’s Heating Season and have a Direct Energy Cost or Indirect Determinable Energy Cost.